 Pay your church's fair share.

-Your apportionment is calculated from how you report expenses.
-Misclassify one line and you subsidize every other church in your conference.
-FairShare catches it before you file — and shows how every new budget decision this year will affect next year's bill.
+For many churches, your apportionment is calculated from how you report expenses.
+Misclassifying one line will have an impact on future bills.
+FairShare catches it before you file — and shows how every new budget decision will affect future apportionment costs.

 Most overpayment comes from miscoding capital improvements, loan principal, and designated pass-through gifts as operating expenses.